The Blazing Sun (1954 film): Plot

-Omar Sharif plays Ahmed Salam, an engineer and son of Saber Abdul Salam (Abdel Waress Assar), a sugar cane farm owner.
-In Egypt in 1951, Ahmed is congratulated by the peasant farmers after improving and increasing the production of sugar cane on the peasant farm.
-Taher Pasha, a wealthy land owner who runs a competing sugar cane production facility, feels threatened by the villager's newfound prosperity.
-Along with his nephew, Riad, the Pasha floods the peasant's sugar cane crops in order to protect his own wealth.
+In 1951, Ahmed Salam is a young engineer who works to improve the peasant life and crop, increasing the sugarcane production in their village near the Nile.
+He is the son of Saber Abdul Salam, a sugarcane peasant, who works for Taher Pasha, a wealthy landlord who feels threatened by the villager's newfound prosperity.

+Ahmed shares a forbidden with his childhood sweetheart Amal, the only daughter of the Pasha.
+As Amal returns from Cairo, she visits the village during a wedding ceremony, but realizes she is overshadowing the party.

+Taher, alongside with his nephew, Riad, floods the peasant's sugar cane crops in order to protect his own wealth.
 After the peasant crops are destroyed, the village Sheikh is the only person to suspect that the Pasha is responsible.

-Ahmed is in a love relationship with the Pasha's daughter, Amal (Faten Hamama), but due to their different social class, they hide their relationship.
-Riad asks the Pasha for his permission to marry Amal, but the Pasha refuses.

-The Pasha soon learns of a heated dispute that occurred between Ahmed's father and the Sheikh.
-The Pasha uses this to his benefit, as he and Riad steal Saber Effendi's rifle and set up a conspiracy against Saber Effendi.
-The next day, the Sheikh is found murdered.
-Saber Effendi is immediately blamed by the angry villagers for his death and is found guilty by the court after testimony by Hassan, the only witness to Saber's innocence.
+The Pasha soon learns of a heated dispute that occurred between Saber and the Sheikh.
+Using this to his benefit, he allows Riad to steal Saber's rifle and set up a conspiracy killing the Sheikh in his prayer.

+Saber Effendi is immediately blamed by the angry villagers and is found guilty by the court after testimony by Hassan, the only witness to Saber's innocence.
 Unbeknownst to the community, Hassan secretly conspired with the Pasha to kill the Sheikh.
 Hassan turns against Saber, and he is sentenced to death.
+Riad forces the Pasha to accept his proposal to marry Amal.

-While Ahmed searches for Hassan to clear his father's name, Selim, the Shiekh's son, prepares to kill Ahmed to further avenge the Sheikh's death.
-After a short pursuit by Ahmed, Hassan is struck by a train and killed.
-Saber is executed, and Ahmed, fearing his death, hides in an ancient temple in the desert with the help of Amal.
-Here, Amal reveals to Ahmed the truth about the Sheikh's murder.
+Selim, the Shiekh's son, prepares to kill Ahmed to further avenge the Sheikh's death, and shoots him in the chest.
+The injured Ahmed pursuits Hassan, who reveals Riad killed the Sheikh, but is struck and killed by a train.
+Ahmed is escorted by the police to his home, where Salim awaits to kill him.

-Riad attempts to kill Ahmed in the temple, where Ahmed is simultaneously being pursued by Selim.
-Both Ahmed and Amal are wounded in the chase.
-Riad kills the Pasha, who confesses his crimes.
+Saber is executed in the following morning.
+Amal, running from home after being harassed by Riad, tries to convince Ahmed to runaway and confess her feelings to him.
+Hiding in an ancient temple in the desert, Ahmed agrees to let Amal find help.
+She later discovers her father's involvement in Sheikh's death.

+Followed to the temple, Amal reveals the truth to Ahmed, but is shot by Riad.
+Riad attempts to kill Ahmed, and Selim simultaneously holds Ahmed at gun point.
+Riad kills the Pasha, as he arrives in the temple and reveals the truth to Selim.
 Selim apologizes to Ahmed, and they both turn Riad over to the police.
 Ahmed and Amal embrace and walk off into the distance.